renzodupont/real-time-bus-tracker-mitlab-2021/README.md

 # How to Run

 1 - Clone the repository in your local computer<br/>
-2 - Edit the mapboxFunctions.js file to include your own Mapbox API Key<br/>
+2 - Edit the mapboxFunctions.js file (first line) to include your own Mapbox API Key<br/>
 3 - Run index.html in your browser<br/>
 <br/>
 You can also see the last working version live in this link: https://renzodupont.github.io/mit-career-2021/week-09/bus-tracker/